Learn how Components work in Craftybase.

 Some examples of multi-level components that do not use bundling are:

-2. You make your own butter, which is then included into buttercream and then used to ultimately create a cake.
+2. You make your own butter, which is then included in buttercream and then used to ultimately create a cake.

 This feature is available in our INDIE and above plans.